ubikampus/ubilocation/README.md

 ### Deploy to production

-* Set SECRET variable in .env file
+* Set SECRET variable in .env file.
+The secret is used for JWT sign/verify process.

-* Generate private key as described above into `pkey/pkey.pem`.
+* Generate a separate production private key for as described above into `pkey/pkey.pem`.

 * Run `docker-compose -f docker-compose.prod.yml up --build`